 Post your chemical MSDS (Material Safety Data Sheets).
-Some chemicals can't be mixed and are caustic until rinsed.
+Some chemicals can't be mixed and are caustic until they are rinsed properly.

 Wear gloves.
 Whether you're cooking or cleaning, gloves will protect your two greatest assets in the kitchen: your hands.
 But wearing them doesn't mean you don't have to wash your hands.